sublimetext-io/docs.sublimetext.io/docs/guide/example-setups/remote_dev.md

   AddKeysToAgent yes
 ```

-Check that it works by running "ssh my_server" in a terminal.
+Check that it works by running `ssh my_server` in a terminal.
 Then in a second one.
 The second terminal should not ask for credentials.